 New arrivals may drive on an international driver’s permit and their valid home country licence for up to three months.
 Thereafter, they have to get a local driver’s licence.
 In most cases, expats will not need to complete a driving test and will merely have to present their valid licences and residency permit to their nearest branch of the Department of Road Transport and Safety.

 Road conditions in Botswana are better than in many other African countries, with roads in urban areas being particularly well maintained.
-The speed limit is 74mph (120kmh) on highways, and 37mph (60kmh) in cities and towns; expats caught exceeding these limits may be subject to hefty fines.
+The speed limit is generally 74mph (120km/h) on major highways and 37mph (60km/h) in cities and towns.
+Expats caught exceeding these limits may be subject to hefty fines.

-Despite many roads being in good condition, driving in Botswana still has its challenges.
-Particular difficulties include limited signage, erratic driving and the presence of animals on the road.
+Despite many roads being in good condition, road safety still presents some challenges.
+Particular difficulties include limited signage, erratic driving and the presence of animals on the road in rural areas.
 Directions are commonly given using landmarks, rather than street names and numbers.

-Dirt roads in remote areas can be hazardous, particularly during the rainy season, and driving after dark on these routes is discouraged.
+Dirt roads in remote areas can be hazardous, particularly during the rainy season.
+Driving after dark on these routes is discouraged.

-Expats should also take note that Botswana is crisscrossed by various veterinary fences, the purpose of which is to prevent the spread of cattle diseases like foot and mouth.
-Any travellers will have to hand over all meat products at the control points along these boundaries, and will have to clean tyres and shoes on disinfectant mats.
+Expats should also take note that Botswana is crisscrossed by various veterinary fences, the purpose of which is to prevent the spread of cattle illnesses like foot-and-mouth disease.
+Any travellers will have to hand over all meat products at the control points along these boundaries.
+Travellers may have to clean the tyres and shoes on disinfectant mats.
 The thoroughness of the checks depends on whether there has been a recent outbreak of one of these diseases.

 Air travel in Botswana

-Botswana's main airport is Sir Seretse Khama in Gaborone.
-Smaller airports can be found in Maun and Kasane.
-The national carrier is Air Botswana, which operates daily flights between South Africa and Botswana.
-Most expats moving to Botswana travel via Johannesburg in South Africa.
+Botswana's main airport is Sir Seretse Khama International Airport in Gaborone.
+Smaller airports can be found in Francistown, Maun and Kasane.
+The national carrier is Air Botswana, which operates flights between South Africa and Botswana.

 ►Safety in Botswana provides information about safety concerns for expats in the country